Strongly universal string hashing is fast: Fast Multilinear with carry-less multiplications

 Unfortunately, in its current Intel implementation, carry-less multiplications have significantly reduced throughput compared to regular integer multiplications.
 Indeed, with pipelining, it is possible to complete one regular multiplication per cycle, but only one carry-less multiplication every 8~cycles~\citep{inteloptimization}.
 However, using a result from \S~\ref{sec:multilinear}, we can reduce the number of multiplications by half if we compute

 instead.
-(Henceforth, we refer to last variation as \textsc{GF Multilinear-HM} whereas we refer to version based on Equation~\ref{eqn:gfmultilinear} as \textsc{GF Multilinear}.)
-Yet even a fast implementation of Barrett reduction will still be much slower than merely selecting the left-most $L$~bits as in \textsc{Multilinear}.
+(Henceforth, we refer to this last variation as \textsc{GF Multilinear-HM}, whereas we refer to the version based on Equation~\ref{eqn:gfmultilinear} as \textsc{GF Multilinear}.)

-However, the carry-less approach might still be preferable to the schemes described in \S~\ref{sec:technical} (e.g., \textsc{Multilinear}) because fewer random bits are required.
-Indeed, to generate $L$-bit hash values from $n$-character strings, the carry-less scheme used $(n+1)L$~random bits, whereas \textsc{Multilinear} requires $2L + n (2L-1)$~random bits.
+However, irrespective of its speed, the carry-less approach might still be preferable to the schemes described in \S~\ref{sec:technical} (e.g., \textsc{Multilinear}) because fewer random bits are required.
+Indeed, to generate $L$-bit hash values from $n$-character strings, the carry-less scheme uses $(n+1)L$~random bits, whereas \textsc{Multilinear} requires $2L + n (2L-1)$~random bits.